Denis Tarasov

 Denis Tarasov (born 31 July 1993) is a Paralympic swimmer from Russia competing mainly in category S8 events.
 At the 2012 Summer Paralympics in London he won five medals, including gold in the 50 metre freestyle S8 event.
 He has represented Russia at two IPC World Championships with a total of 12 medals.
 At the 2015 IPC Swimming World Championships in Glasgow he set four world records, two as part of Russian relay teams and two individual records, in the 50m and 100m freestyle S8 events.

 Personal history

 Tarasov was born with a congenital cerebral palsy.
-His father is a reired boxer, and his brother competed in swimming.
+His father is a retired boxer, and his brother competed in swimming.
 He attends Saratov State University where he studies economics.

 Career history

 Tarasov began swimming at the age of six, after his parents took him to the local pool to improve his general health.
 He progressed to swimming competitively, joining the Youth Adaptive Sports School Rehabilitation and Physical Education Club in Saratov.
 Before 2012 Tarasov was officially categorized as a S8 (freestyle, butterfly and backstroke) and SB7 (breaststroke) swimmer.

 In 2012 Tasarov competed in his first major international competition when he was selected for the Russian team at the Summer Paralympics in London.
 Tarasov entered six events, winning medals in five of them.
 The highlight of his Games was his gold in the 50 m freestyle – S8, where in the heats he posted a time of 25.92, a world record.
 In the final Tarasov beat his own world record when he finished in 25.82, beating Maurice Deelen of the Netherlands by almost half a second.
 Along with his gold he left London with three silver medals, 100 m freestyle S8, 100 m backstroke S8, 4 × 100 m medley relay 34pts and a bronze in the 4 × 100 m freestyle relay 34pts.

 The following year Tarasov was reselected to represent his country at the 2013 IPC Swimming World Championships in Montreal.
 There he successfully defended his place as the world's 50m freestyle champion posting a further world record of 25.81 in the final.
 He also added the 100m freestyle title and won three silvers in the 100m backstroke S8, 100m butterfly S8 and the 4x100 m medley relay (34pts) along with two bronze in the 4x50 m medley relay (20pts) and 4x100 m freestyle relay (34pts).